-Chief Moir is not correct.
+Chief Moir is not correct regarding fault.
 Police investigating crashes in Arizona are charged with the duty to determine who, which traffic unit, is “Most at Fault“, this is straight out of the Crash Form Instruction Manual.

 Based on all the info released so far, Tempe PD is clearly signaling that the pedestrian will be assigned Traffic Unit #1, (“most at fault”); with a “failed to use crosswalk” in the violations/behaviors block.
 And furthermore the Uber’s unit will have “no violations” in the behavior/violations block.

 Getting back to what Chief Moir said; it’s been suggested that when she said “fault” she actually meant “charges”, as in criminal charges against the driver.
 That makes more sense — The police investigate crashes and make a recommendation and referral, the (county) attorney charges (serious) crimes, and if he declines — which is a near certainty in cases w/o impaired drivers — the city attorney will then consider lesser charges or infractions.
 In this case the county attorney would be considering something like negligent homicide, and will decline.
 And I can’t think of any lesser charges (edit: see below about cell phone ordinance); but a “due care” or “failure to control” infraction is plausible

 The dashcam video released by Tempe Police (that was supplied by Uber) very shortly after the crash is highly misleading; it has very poor dynamic range, in it the pedestrian seems to “appear out of shadows / out of nowhere”.
 Here’s a concise explanation of that effect: